SPOKANE, Wash. — It all happened so fast. One minute we were battling the 90-degree heat. Now, it’s rainy and chilly.

 Starting Oct.
 3, Silverwood transforms into Scarywood.
 There are ghouls and goblins around every corner.
 The entire park is decorated for Halloween!

 Scarywood is open Thursday throuscarywoogh Saturday in October.

 Thursday hours are 7 p.m. to 11 p.m.
 Friday and Saturday hours run from 7 p.m. to midnight.

 One of the best parts of fall is when the leaves change colors!
 You can check them out at any of Spokane’s beautiful parks, including Finch Arboretum, Manito Park and along the Centennial Trail.

-Fall colors started turning in early September, but expect them to peak between Oct.
+The leaves started changing color in early September, but expect them to peak in the Spokane area between Oct.
 5 and Oct.
 12.

 4. Get your drink on